The Ultimate Low-Code Development Platform Guide

 In other words, the platform should be configurable visually rather than via code.
 This always increases the speed of development.
 Moreover, it makes it even easier for business users, as they know and understand the logic of what they want to create.

 Drag-and-drop should be at the top of your list when it comes to requirements in low-code solutions.
 This isn’t a convenience, but a necessity.

-A big part of low-code platforms is what most major functionalities are already pre-built into modules that can just be dragged and dropped wherever required.
+A big part of low-code platforms is that most major functionalities are already pre-built into modules that can just be dragged and dropped wherever required.
 That’s a big part of reusability.

-It’s a huge asset to remain independent of web frameworks, which change so frequently that the average agg will require redevelopment every few years.
+It’s a huge asset to remain independent of web frameworks, which change so frequently and will require redevelopment every few years.
 This is costly, to say the least; in fact, it’s infeasible.
 Developing via a low code platform places the burden to adapt to technical problems caused by changing UI frameworks on the platform, not on you.

 If you find low-code tools that don’t offer proper security for both the platform and the apps that you build, stop using them.
 There’s no point.

 Low-code solutions should allow scaling, for both usage in the environment and your app.